SatishKumar-ds93/Google-Data-Analytics-Capstone-Project/Case Study 2 Bellabeat/README.md

 *To know more insights go to my Kaggle page*

 [Google Data Analytics Capstone Project: Bellabeat using Python](https://www.kaggle.com/code/satishkr93/google-data-analytics-capstone-project-bellabeat)

+## Phase 5: Share

+*Once we have completed our analysis, I create the data visualizations on Tableau Public Desktop.
+The visualizations should clearly communicate the high-level insights and recommendations.*

 ### Case Study Roadmap - Share